 Along with adding these foods to your daily routine, keep in mind these general tips for slimming down this summer.

-Dehydration can leave you feeling exhausted and hungry.
+Stay hydrated: Dehydration can leave you feeling exhausted and hungry.
 Make sure to keep a cold water bottle with you at all times to prevent overeating and exhaustion.
 For a refreshing and more flavorful way to hydrate, add a pineapple core and mint or basil leaves to your water.

-Warm summer days mean barbecues and celebrations with massive spreads of food.
+Be mindful of portion sizes: Warm summer days mean barbecues and celebrations with massive spreads of food.
 Start with small portions, chew slowly and let your food settle, then decide if you’re still hungry before going back for another plate.

-Summer travel plans and holidays may involve sweets and treats that aren’t a usual part of your diet.
+Everything in moderation: Summer travel plans and holidays may involve sweets and treats that aren’t a usual part of your diet.
 Be mindful of the choices you’re making and remember the key to a sustainable weight-loss plan is consistency and moderation, not depriving yourself of everything you enjoy eating.